stonepros/stone/doc/stoneadm/client-setup.rst

 =======================
-Basic Ceph Client Setup
+Basic Stone Client Setup
 =======================
-Client machines require some basic configuration to interact with Ceph clusters.
-This section describes how to configure a client machine so that it can interact with a Ceph cluster.
+Client machines require some basic configuration to interact with Stone clusters.
+This section describes how to configure a client machine so that it can interact with a Stone cluster.

 .. note::
    Most client machines need to install only the `ceph-common` package